EvyLynne/Planet-War/README.md

 6. Game continues until one team loses all planets.

 I used my college textbook, Software Engineering 10th edition by Ian Sommerville starting at page 198 for design guidelines for a software system.
+I downloaded a free trial copy of SmartDraw 2020 to create the diagrams.